Language-Technology-Assessment/main-database/readme.md

     🟩 All training  data sources of end large language model are not open for inspection or shared.

 **weights_basemodel**
+Are the weights of the base models made freely available?

     🟥 Weights of the base model are not shared.